-Conversely, when using traditional building methods, Wisconsin building codes and materials needed limits the amount of windows - glass area.
-The result is traditional room additions can make if feel as if you are sitting in just another room in your home.
+Conversely, when using traditional building methods (lumber), Wisconsin building codes and required materials needed limits the amount of windows – glass area.
+The result is traditional room additions can make it feel as if you are sitting in just another room in your home.

 Four Season Sunroom Characteristics

 There are multiple factors a homeowner should be aware of before deciding on whether to build a Four Season Sunroom or traditional room addition.
 Below is a list showing significant features a Four Season Sunroom usually has and their value to homeowners.

 This door could be a double French, sliding/patio or swing door between the Four Season Sunroom and the home.
 The door creates a separate climate zone apart from the home’s furnace/air conditioning.
 The sunroom will normally have its own independent heating-cooling source.
 However, there is a variation in which the home’s furnace can be zoned for the sunroom with its own thermostat.
 In contrast the wall of the home is normally removed for a traditional room addition with no thermal door.